Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 ### Usage with React

-If you're using React already in your application you can use the `<Shell />` component wrap your existing components.
-Using JSX this might look like this:
+If you're using React you can use the `<Shell />` component to wrap your existing component tree.

 ```jsx
 import App from './components/App'